Skip to main content

 Human Health Conditions in Rehabilitation I (RH-290) — 50 hours

-Students explore diagnostic categories commonly encountered in pediatric, mental health, bariatric, and geriatric populations.
-Topics include the physical and psychological impacts of these conditions and the role of rehabilitation services across clinical settings.
-Prerequisites: Introduction to Rehabilitation: Health-Care System; Anatomy, Physiology, and Medical Terminology I and II; Kinesiology of Movement
+Students will learn about frequently encountered diagnostic categories in pediatric, mental health, bariatric and geriatric populations.
+Topics include the physical and psychological aspects of these conditions and how they manifest within these patient populations.
+Students will learn the role that rehabilitation services provide to patients with these conditions in a variety of clinical settings.

 Human Health Conditions in Rehabilitation II (RH-300) — 110 hours